Posts contain affiliate links, see disclosure for more details.

-I’m pretty convinced that if you properly give this a go for all the branded products you buy, there’ll probably be at least a few things you’ll be happy with the downgrade on, and this could make a good saving on your grocery shopping month by month.
+If you properly give this a go for all the branded products you buy, there’ll probably be at least a few things you’ll be happy with the downgrade on, and this could make a great saving on your grocery shopping month by month.

 - Walk or cycle where possible.
 This has the added bonus of keeping you fit and well as saving money.

 - Take your own water bottle or even hot drinks flask with you when out and about to avoid getting tempted to buy expensive drinks.Avoid using motorway service stations for food, drink and fuel – you pay a premium.

-- Drive economically; try to avoid unnecessary braking, keep car tyres inflated to the required levels.
+Try to avoid unnecessary braking, keep car tyres inflated to the required levels.
 This will save (only a little, but it all helps, right?!) on fuel costs.
 Also, don’t leave it until the last minute to fill up for fuel.
 If you’re desperate, you’re more likely to fill up somewhere more expensive.